denver-cfman/KernelCon2020K8s/Exercises/Break/break_e15.md

 ![Login1](Files/images/dvwa_login1.png)

-- once logged in, scroll to the bottom and click the "" button to initialize the DB
+- once logged in, scroll to the bottom and click the "Create / Reset DB" button to initialize the DB

 ![Login2](Files/images/dvwa_login2.png)

+- When that task is complete, log back in as ___admin___ and ___password___

+- continue to "MSF Setup" if you wish to breach the container via remote shell.
+- or skip down to the [Shell](#shell)

 ### MSF Setup